-After working out and showering I’ll make myself a big breakfast, usually a smoothie and protein pancakes or eggs.
+After working out and showering I’ll make myself a big breakfast, usually a smoothie and protein pancakes or eggs and toast.
 I’ll also catch up on my favorite podcasts while cooking and eating (The Daily is my favorite way to get a quick update each day).

 After breakfast I’ll dive into my most creative work.
 I feel most focused in the mornings so anything requiring a lot of creativity and a larger chunk of time happens early.
 Things like brainstorming concepts, working on sketches, and designing for new projects are typically my first priority so I’ll put my phone in another room to limit distractions and give these tasks my full attention.

 By noon Al comes home for lunch and we eat together.
 I’ll also occasionally attend a studio class at lunch time, typically a barre or yoga class.
 After lunch I’ll also take the time to actually get dressed and put myself together like a functioning human.
 This has become super important since I don’t work in an office and there’s nothing forcing me to look nice, but it helps a lot with my quality of work and mentality.

 The second half of the day I try to always go work somewhere outside of my apartment.
 Some days that means a coffee shop, but if it’s miserably cold or rainy I’ll just work downstairs in the community space of our apartment building.
 I’ve found that getting out of the house (not to mention being around other people) is so helpful for my productivity and sanity!
 Plus, I really hate working in the same place for 8 hours straight so switching locations helps me reset in a way.